Toman-Group/Escrow/b2c-providers/README.md

 ## Verify the Deal

 One of our settings allows you to either manually verify the created deal or let us assume it is verified.
-If you choose to manually verify the deal, its status after payment will be "Funded, New", and you have 12 hours to call the following endpoint.
-If we assume the deal is verified, after successful payment, the payer will land on Escrow, and the deal will be moved to "Funded, Init".
+If you choose to manually verify the deal, its status after payment will be "Funded, New," and you have 12 hours to call the following endpoint.
+If we assume the deal is verified, after successful payment, the payer will land on Escrow, and the deal will be moved to "Funded, Init."

 [Refer to Swagger](https://docs.tomanpay.net/swagger/b2c.html#/Deal/patch_escrow_api_v2_providers__provider_slug__deals__trace_number__verify_)